Lying: A Metaphorical Memoir by Lauren Slater (Penguin Books 2000)

 Lying, a title for a memoir, why?
 Don’t we read personal chronicles for true, reveal-all accounts of the authors who pen them?
 Are we to believe what Lauren Slater writes here?
 Or discount it?
 What’s the significance of Slater’s subtitle, A Metaphorical Memoir?
 Before I turned to the first page, my head swirled.
 Off-balance, dizzy with uncertainty, I wondered what kind of reading adventure awaited.

-Slater, a psychologist and the author of the highly-regarded: Prozac Diary, Another Country, and Opening Skinner’s Box ignited my curiosity for her personal story.
+Slater, a psychotherapist and the author of the highly-regarded: Prozac Diary, Another Country, and Opening Skinner’s Box ignited my curiosity for her personal story.

 Lying is a bumpy ride, boomeranging the reader like a whirl on the Coney Island Cyclone roller coaster.
 Chapters, crafted unconventionally, capture Slater’s whiplash-inducing style.
 The first chapter consists of just two words: “I exaggerate.”
 Other sections power a crazy-making momentum, from a quasi-journal article to a letter to the reader, a query by Slater to her publisher about how to pitch this book, to one called “The Cherry Tree,” conjuring up George Washington’s legendary lie.